 Assistant Professor of Practice

-Mark Johnson is Assistant Professor of Practice in the Studley Graduate Program in International Affairs, teaching the skills courses Monitoring and Evaluation I: Setting Up M&E, M&E II: Client Work, Studio: Worst and Best Practices in International Humanitarian Aid, Practicum in International Affairs I: Project Design, and supervising capstone Practicum projects.
-The Studio was recently launched in response to his direct and indirect involvement in projects that had negative unintended consequences.
-Students in the Studio research an intervention that they see as worst practice, and then design a best-practice alternative.
+Mark Johnson is Assistant Professor of Practice in the Studley Graduate Program in International Affairs, teaching the skills courses Monitoring and Evaluation I: Setting Up M&E, M&E II: Client Work, Practicum in International Affairs I: Project Design, and supervising capstone Practicum projects.
+A new course, Studio: Worst and Best Practices in International Humanitarian Aid, was launched in response to his direct and indirect involvement in projects that had negative unintended consequences.
+Studio students research an intervention they see as worst practice, and then design a best-practice alternative.
+He is also faculty advisor to the university Monitoring and Evaluation Collaborative Association student organization.

 Johnson has a Master’s in International Affairs from Columbia University’s School of International and Public Affairs.